Everything you need to know about social media marketing in 2019 including a handful of our most successful everyday hacks and strategies

 First, what is social media marketing?

 You may have an answer, and others will have answers.
 But I want to paint a picture that strips back the fluff to understand the core intent of social media marketing.
 Before I paint this picture, let’s first explore our agency’s meaning of marketing.

 Communications professionals and marketers are similar in that both craft, publish and promote messages to specific audiences with an intended response and outcome, or measurable objective.

 But what differentiates communications and marketing is that when marketers promote messages to specific audiences, the intended responses and outcome is always, always, always the same — to qualify sales leads and drive revenue.

 With communications, your message has an intended goal, which may or may not be sales.

 So, when we discuss social media marketing on this page, and as an agency, we only consider how social media can be utilized to compliment and amplify sales revenue.
 Specifically, how can we attract buyers on tools like Facebook, Instagram, Pinterest, Reddit, YouTube, Twitter, Snapchat, or Tumblr?

-Note that later down the customer journey, Once we convert new customers through our online marketing efforts, we will again use social media to nurture and re-engage leads and customers, upselling and cross-promoting our products and services to maximize profits (Ascend stage of the Customer Value Journey).
+Note: Later down the customer journey, once you convert new customers through your online marketing efforts, you will again use social media to nurture and re-engage leads and customers, upselling and cross-promoting your products and services to maximize profits (Ascend stage of the Customer Value Journey).

 “Any trained chimpanzee can update a Facebook page.
 Successful digital marketing and revenue growth requires integrated strategy.”